 Transliteration:( Fadallaahumaa bighuroor; falammaa zaaqash shajarata badat lahumaa saw aatuhumaa wa tafiqaa yakhsifaani 'alaihimaa minw waraqil jannati wa naadaahumaa Rabbuhumaaa alam anhakumaa 'an tilkumash shajarati wa aqul lakumaaa innash Shaitaana lakumaa 'aduwwum mubeen )

-38. This shows that Hazrat Adam (On whom be peace) did not commit a sin.
-For sin. an intention is necessary.
-Whatever happened was due to an error, therefore Satan was held responsible for it.
-Thus, if anyone regards Hazrat Adam (On whom be peace) as a sinner, he has gone astray.
+This shows that Hazrat Adam (peace be upon him) did not commit a sin, because for a sin, intention is necessary.
+Whatever occurred was due to an error, and therefore Satan was held responsible.
+Thus, anyone who regards Hazrat Adam as a sinner has gone astray.

-39. Hazrat Adam (On whom be peace) did not even suspect that any servant of Allah Almighty can swear a false oath on Him.
-Nevertheless. he did not eat the wheat or whatever it was but merely tasted a little at which he was stripped. of his heavenly clothes.
+Hazrat Adam (peace be upon him) did not even suspect that a servant of Allah could swear falsely in His name.
+Still, he did not eat the wheat or whatever the tree was—he merely tasted a small portion, and as a result, he was stripped of his heavenly garments.

 22. So he misled them with deception.
 Then when they tasted of the tree, that which was hidden from them of their shame (private parts) became manifest to them and they began to cover themselves with the leaves of Paradise.
 And their Lord called out to them (saying): “Did I not forbid you that tree and tell you: Verily, Shaytan is an open enemy unto you” 23.
 They said: “Our Lord!
 We have wronged ourselves.
 If You forgive us not, and bestow not upon us Your mercy, we shall certainly be of the losers.”)
 Ubayy bin Ka`b said, “Adam was a tall man, about the height of a palm tree, and he had thick hair on his head.
 When he committed the error that he committed, his private part appeared to him while before, he did not see it.
 So he started running in fright through Paradise, but a tree in Paradise took him by the head.
 He said to it, `Release me,’ but it said, `No, I will not release you.’
 So his Lord called him, `O Adam!
 Do you run away from Me’ He said, `O Lord!
 I felt ashamed before You.”’
 Ibn Jarir and Ibn Marduwyah collected this statement using several chains of narration from Al-Hasan from Ubayy bin Ka`b who narrated it from the Prophet .
 However, relating the Hadith to Ubayy is more correct.
 Ibn `Abbas commented on the Ayah,